ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The client previously pre-authorized the identifier (see {{pre-authorization}})
 * The server granted the client authorization based on an external account

-Clients should check the "status" field of an order to determine whether they need to take any action.
+Clients SHOULD check the "status" field of an order to determine whether they need to take any action.

 ### Authorization Objects